Top 10 Financial Tips

 You've heard it before: Pay yourself first.
 If you wait until you've met all of your other financial obligations before seeing what's left over for saving, chances are, you'll never have a healthy savings account or investments.
-Resolve to set aside a minimum of 5% to 10% of your salary for savings before you start paying your bills.
+Resolve to set aside a minimum of 5% of your salary for savings before you start paying your bills.
 Better yet, have money automatically deducted from your paycheck and deposited into a separate account.

 7. Maximize Your Employment Benefits